fbpx

 Our group learns about traditional Maori cooking and weaving.
 Photo credit: Marcie Cheung

-They had sticks stacked up in a square tower with rocks on top and a fire below.
-The fire would heat up the rocks, which would then be used to heat up the food.
+They had sticks stacked up in a square tower, with rocks on top and a fire below.
+The fire heated the rocks, which in turn heated the food.

 And we also got to see a bit of Maori weaving.
-They showed us how they strip leaves to get the fibers that they would use to make clothing, like capes.
+They showed us how they strip leaves to get the fibers they would use to make clothing like capes.

 They also had lots of woven items on display for us to see.